Anchored Bayesian Gaussian Mixture Models: Anchor models

 \section{Anchor models}

 The idea of assuming known labels for some observations has been considered by \cite{Chungetal2004}, who present this as a way of specifying an informative prior, and, more recently, by \cite{Egidietal2016}, who propose a post-processing strategy that assigns labels to observations with zero \emph{posterior} probability of being allocated to the same mixture component.
 Related approaches that disallow specific allocations of the observations to the various mixture components have been suggested as a means of guaranteeing propriety of the posterior distribution if improper priors are specified \citep{DieboltRobert1994,wasserman2000}.
 We build on these ideas by formalizing this strategy as a modeling procedure that requires no post-processing of an MCMC sample.
-A careful pre-classification of a small number of observations yields a well-defined model with mixture components that can accurately reflect homogeneous subgroups in the population.
+A careful assignment of a small number of observations to specific components yields a well-defined mixture model whose components can accurately reflect homogeneous subgroups in the population.
 We define the anchor model and describe several of its basic properties in the following sections.
-We assume that $\vv{\eta}$ and $\vv{\gamma}$ are a priori independent and that their distributions satisfy two conditions: